* As an Amazon affiliate, this site earns from qualifying purchases.

-Feed My Sheep: A Lesson Plan on Service
+Feed My Sheep: Free Lesson Plan on Service for 2024

-Start this lesson plan on service by playing Jelly Donut Feeding (see the complete instructions).
+Begin this lesson plan on service by playing the Jelly Donut Feeding game (you can find the full instructions here).

-• Was it difficult to work together on this challenge?
+• Was it hard to work together on this challenge?

-• Was it easier if you didn't care about getting a little messy?
+• Did it get easier when you stopped worrying about getting messy?

-We all need to feed and be fed.
-Although not necessarily like that!
-Today, Jesus gives Peter a commission to care for his people.
+We all need to feed and be fed—though maybe not quite like that!
+Today, we’ll learn how Jesus gave Peter the responsibility to care for His people.

 At that time, Jesus revealed himself again to his disciples at the Sea of Tiberias.
 He revealed himself in this way.
 Together were Simon Peter, Thomas called Didymus, Nathanael from Cana in Galilee, Zebedee’s sons, and two others of his disciples.
 Simon Peter said to them, “”I am going fishing.””